The Wedding at Cana by Veronese: Meaning, Figures and Louvre Guide

 What Is The Wedding at Cana by Paolo Veronese?

-Painted in 1563 by Renaissance artist Paolo Veronese, The Wedding at Cana represents the biblical story in which Christ performs his first miracle, turning water into wine during a wedding feast in Cana.
+Painted in 1563 by Renaissance artist Paolo Veronese, The Wedding at Cana , or the Wedding Feast at Cana, represents the biblical story in which Christ performs his first miracle, turning water into wine during a wedding feast in Cana.

 Instead of a modest biblical setting, Veronese stages the scene as a lavish Venetian banquet, filled with aristocrats, musicians, servants, and exotic details.
 This choice becomes even more meaningful when you recall the biblical episode itself (Gospel of John, 2:1–11): during a wedding feast, the wine runs out, which is an embarrassing and socially damaging situation for the hosts.
 At the request of his mother, Mary, Christ instructs servants to fill jars with water, which he then miraculously transforms into wine of exceptional quality.
 It is a discreet miracle, almost intimate, yet symbolically powerful: it reveals Christ’s divine nature while celebrating abundance, joy, and transformation.